-In my last post I discussed the affect of bad intranet usability on your navigation, your bottom line and Jar Jar Binks.
+In another post, we discuss how to create an effective intranet navigation in four steps.
 This time I want to discuss the usability of something on your intranet that many don’t consider: your content.

 Of course great consideration and effort goes into the creation of your content.
 I am NOT talking about what your content SAYS as much as how it LOOKS.
 Can it be read and processed easily or does it make your users give up and go watch the latest Star Wars teasers trailer for the tenth time? (spoiler alert: no Jar Jar!)
 Let’s look at what we can do to make your content more usable.

 Who among us cannot say that at one time or another, they have been searching for information and come upon the dreaded wall of text – a page of content that seems to scroll forever; paragraph after paragraph with no differentiation, no headers, no lists, no links, no bolded words – nothing to give the reader any indication of hierarchy or importance.
 Kind of like the opening credits of Star Wars except there is no movie to follow – just a text crawl that goes on forever.
 Of course the author of the content thought it was ALL important.
 Well I have news for you content authors out there; your users are not reading every word you are writing.
 I know this because I would get a lot more complaints if people actually read most of what I write.